Burston Strike School: The Strike School

 The Higdons' dismissal took effect on 1 April 1914.
 As the authorities were taking over, the sound of children marching and singing could be heard.
 Of the school's 72 pupils, 66 had gone on strike, marching around the village waving flags.
 None of them returned to the school, but instead had lessons on the village green.
 This alternative "school" was well equipped, maintained a full timetable and observed registrations with the full support of parents.
-The authorities were in no mood to tolerate this defiance and 18 parents were summonsed to court and fined for failing to ensure their children's attendance at school.
+The authorities were in no mood to tolerate this defiance, and 18 parents were summonsed to court and fined for failing to ensure their children's attendance at school.
 Collections outside the court paid the fines, and since the parents were sending their children to the school of their choice, the authorities were soon forced to back down.

 Word of the strike quickly spread and it became a central issue for trade unionists and school reformers throughout the country.
 There were regular visits of supporters and speakers.
 With the onset of winter, the school moved into empty workshops.
-The authorities kept up their intimidation with farmers sacking farm labourers (which also meant eviction from their tied cottages).
+The authorities kept up their intimidation, with farmers sacking farm labourers (which also meant eviction from their tied cottages).
 This could not be maintained, because a shortage of labour during the First World War meant that they had to be re-employed.
 Striking families who rented land from the rector for growing food were evicted and their crops and property destroyed.
 The village's Methodist preacher, who held services on the village green on Sundays for families of the Strike School children, was censured by his church.

 At the end of the first year of the strike, with the lease on the old workshops due to expire, an appeal was made for funds to build a new school.
-By 1917, a National Appeal had reached £1,250 with donations from miners' and railway workers' unions, Trades councils, Independent Labour Party branches and Co-operative Societies.
+By 1917, a national appeal had reached £1,250 with donations from miners' and railway workers' unions, Trades councils, Independent Labour Party branches and Co-operative Societies.
 The new school was officially declared open on 13 May 1917, with the leader of the 1914 demonstration, Violet Potter, declaring, "With joy and thankfulness I declare this school open to be forever a School of Freedom."

 The Burston Strike School continued until 1939.
 Tom Higdon died on 16 August 1939.
 By that time Kitty, now aged in her seventies, was unable to carry on alone, and the last eleven pupils transferred to the council's school.
 Kitty moved to a nursing home in Swainsthorpe and she died on 24 April 1946.
-Both are buried in Burston churchyard alongside each other.
+They are buried side-by-side in Burston churchyard, adjacent to the Strike School building.